moq-wg/moq-transport/draft-lcurley-warp.md

 An identifier for the payload, useful for backwards compatibility with HTTP caches.
 This field is optional.

-The remainder of the TRACK message is a payload depending on the `mime_type`.
+The remainder of the PUBLISH message is a payload depending on the `mime_type`.
 This contains any information required to initialize the decoder and SHOULD NOT be processed by a relay.
 See the containers section ({{containers}}).

 ## SUBSCRIBE
 The receiver sends a SUBSCRIBE message to indicate that it wishes to receive tracks.
-This MUST coorespond to an existing TRACK ({{track}}) message from the sender.
+This MUST coorespond to an existing PUBLISH ({{publish}}) message from the sender.

 * `subscribe_id`.
 A identifier for the SUBSCRIBE message.